Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 The wise woman builds her house, but the foolish tears it down with her own hands.
 Proverbs 14:1

-Some days you probably won’t feel loving towards him – tell him anyway.
+Some days you probably won’t feel loving towards your husband – tell him anyway.
 Some days he will drive you crazy – tell him anyway.
 Sometimes he’ll forget important events that you’ve reminded him of a dozen times – tell him anyway.
 And he may never pick up his dirty socks – tell him anyway.
+And husbands – just flip those pronouns around, because the same applies to you!

 Love is as much a commitment as it is a feeling.
 Love is action at least as much as it is emotion.
-It is important to remember the truth of what love is, especially when you feel the least loving.
+When you feel the least loving, the least “in love,” the least inclined to express your love – that is when you need to go the extra mile.
+When you’re feelings aren’t cooperating, remember your commitment and still say “I love you.”

-It doesn’t matter if your marriage is on a mountaintop or struggling through a valley.
-Say “I love you” daily.
-More than once is OK too!
+It doesn’t matter if your marriage is on a mountaintop right now or struggling through a valley.
+Say “I love you” every day.
+Say it two or three times.
+Make it as common as brushing your habit.

 Sex is great, but most marriages don’t include daily lovemaking sessions – especially if you have children!
 But don’t let that fact stop you from being physically affectionate.
 Hugs and kisses (the longer the better for both) can go a long way in keeping your love alive.
 Hold hands in public.
 Walk arm-in-arm.
 Touch him on the arm, the back, the face.
 Kiss his neck and hug him from behind.

 Physical touch is one of the Love Languages.
 It may be yours or your husband’s, but if not, this still applies.
-Plenty of research has been done on the importance of touch in human relationships: parent-child, husband-wife, friends, teacher-student, and even in medical settings where doctors, nurses, and others touch patients (more information can be found here and here).
+Plenty of research has been done on the importance of touch in human relationships: parent-child, husband-wife, friends, teacher-student, and even in medical settings where doctors, nurses, and others touch patients.

 When Howard and I had been married for almost 14 years, we were separated for several months due to military orders.
-During that time, unresolved tensions spilled over and his response was to file for divorce (flying back to where the boys and I were still living to do so).
+During that time, unresolved tensions spilled over and his response was to file for divorce.

 We knew we had a long road of healing ahead of us – but the turning point in my mind was on the first day we were reunited.
 We were both very tense and unsure – but Howard made the first move by reaching out and taking my hand.
 He probably doesn’t even remember it.
 But that touch communicated to me in a way no words could have at that point.